observablehq/plot/docs/marks/line.md

 ```
 :::

-There is also no requirement that **y** be dependent on **x**; lines can also be used in connected scatterplots to show two independent (but often correlated) variables.
+There is no requirement that **y** be dependent on **x**; lines can be used in connected scatterplots to show two independent (but often correlated) variables.
 (See also [phase plots](https://en.wikipedia.org/wiki/Phase_portrait).)
 The chart below recreates Hannah Fairfield’s [“Driving Shifts Into Reverse”](http://www.nytimes.com/imagepages/2010/05/02/business/02metrics.html) from 2009.

 :::plot
 ```js